Advanced-computer-lab-2024/Rahhal/README.md

 # Rahhal

 ## Testing
-We are using `jest`.
+We are using `vitest`.
 To run the tests.
 Execute the following commands in the root directory of the project.